n1299cb/Impulcifer-Atmos/docs/AAX_PLUGIN.md

 };
 ```

-`ProcessAudio` copies the incoming block into `RealTimeConvolver` and writes the processed left/right channels back to Pro Tools.
+`ProcessAudio` copies the incoming block into `RealTimeConvolver` and writes the processed left/right channels back to Pro Tools. `Initialize()` is called by the host to update the sample rate and maximum block size used by the convolver.

 ## 3. Loading HRIR Files